 Moisturizing is extremely important!
 Find a good moisturizer that you love and use it twice a day.
 This means morning and night!
 Guard your moisturizer with your life!
 This is such an important step, it can't be said enough.
 You must keep your skin moisturized.
 You should choose a moisturizer that contains an SPF of a minimum of 15.
 I personally have used Oil of Olay since I was 16.
 Since I'm almost 34, I've upped my SPF level to 30.
 I also use Organic Coconut Oil, not only on my face (mostly at night) but on my entire body.
-The result is smooth, supple skin, lightening of age spots or smoking related skin damage and no oily residue.
-Unfortunately I smoked for 17 years and have been working hard to reverse the damage I've done as much as possible.
+The result is smooth, supple skin, lightening of age spots or smoking-related skin damage and no oily residue.
+Unfortunately, I smoked for 17 years and have been working hard to reverse the damage I've done as much as possible.
 Vitamin B3 is amazing for skin, stress, and depression.
 Look for skin products that contain this vitamin.
 Alos consider taking it orally.

-In addition to moisturizing, you MUST drink plenty of high quality water.
+In addition to moisturizing, you MUST drink plenty of high-quality water.
 Our bodies are 70% water.
-Really on average we are 50-65%, that's roughly 45 quarts!
+Really on average, we are 50-65%, that's roughly 45 quarts!
 Water helps keep us running like normal humans and eliminates toxins that poison us and cause aging!
 So drink up!
-A really good suggestion is divide your body weight by 2, take that number and convert it to ounces.
+A really good suggestion is to divide your body weight by 2, take that number and convert it to ounces.
 Drink that much water daily!
 Don't worry, you'll get used to it, and as long as you have a healthy bladder, your bladder will too.